Billings Public Library: embracing, empowering, and enriching our community.

 Read the current Library Strategic Plan

 Billings Public Library is the public library serving Billings and Yellowstone County, Montana.
+Billings Public Library is a department of the City of Billings.
+It receives funding from both the City and Yellowstone County in order to serve all the citizens of Yellowstone County.
 It was established in 1901, and was originally named for Parmly Billings, eldest son of Frederick Billings, the City’s founder and namesake.
 The Billings family donated the first library to the young town in memory of Parmly, the only family member to ever live in the City.

 Get the complete Centennial History of the Library (PDF), written by reference librarian Jim Curry and published in 2002.